alisw/AliPhysics/MUON/READMEmtrda.txt

 - Load Configuration via the MTS package
 - Enable FET pulse
 - Data taking (typically 1000 events)
-- The DA computes the occupancy of the global input entries, if a channel is not responding in N% of the case (10% by default), it will be marked as dead
+- The DA computes the occupancy of the global input entries, if a channel is not responding in more than N% of the events (10% by default), it will be marked as dead
 - The DA updates the global mask file accordingly, adds the file to the data base and on the the File Exchange Server at the beginning of the next run.

 Then the SHUTTLE process the ASCII files and store the configuration on the OCDB

-\subsection da_ss2  DETECTOR_CALIBRATION_RUN (ped)
+\subsection da_ss2  DETECTOR_CALIBRATION_RUN (pedestal)

 This procedure checks the noisy channels.
-A normal physics run is performed.
+Normal physics events are used.

 The typical ECS sequence for calibration is :

 - Switch ON the electronics LV
 - Load Configuration via the MTS package
 - Data taking (typically 1000 events)
-- The DA computes the occupancy of the global input entries, if a channel is responding in N% of the case (90% by default), it will be marked as noisy
+- The DA computes the occupancy of the global input entries, if a channel is responding in more than N% of the events (10% by default), it will be marked as noisy
 - The DA updates the global mask file accordingly, adds the file to the data base and on the the File Exchange Server at the beginning of the next run.

 Then the SHUTTLE process the ASCII files and store the configuration on the OCDB